TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 **Procedure Steps:**
 1. Full power-cycle the system with the Pi connected.
-2. Observe the carriage continuously during the ~45-second Pi boot.
-Verify no movement occurs relative to the tape marker.
+2. Observe the carriage continuously during the about-45-second Pi boot.
+Verify no movement occurs.
 3. After the chess software sends `0x11`, send a valid command and verify it executes correctly.
 4. Power off and repeat for 3 total cold boots.